Drops of God: Manga

-Drops of God was serialized was in Kodansha's Weekly Morning magazine from November 2004 to June 2014 in Japan.
-It is also published in South Korea, Hong Kong, and Taiwan.
+Written by the sibling team Yuko and Shin Kibayashi under the pseudonym Tadashi Agi, Drops of God was serialized in Kodansha's seinen manga magazine Weekly Morning from November 18, 2004, (Note: Debuted in the magazine's 51st issue of 2004, released on November 18.) to June 12, 2014, (Note: Finished in the magazine's 28th issue of 2014, released on June 12.) with its chapters compiled in 44 tankōbon volumes and released from March 20, 2005, to July 23, 2014.
+It was also published in South Korea, Hong Kong, and Taiwan.
 Since April 2008, volumes have also been published in France by Glénat.
-By December 2007, the series had registered sales of more than 500,000 copies.
-By May 2021, Drops of God had sold over half a million copies, more than 3.5 million.
-By August 2021, series has cumulativated over 15 million copies in circulation.
+By December 2007, the series had registered sales of more than 500,000 copies, which increased to over half a million copies, and by May 2021, more than 3.5 million copies.
+By August of the same year, the series has accumulated over 15 million copies in circulation.

 Vertical Inc. published the series in North America under the title The Drops of God.
 After publishing four volumes (covering the first eight Japanese volumes and the first two Apostles), the fifth volume jumped ahead to the story arc for the Seventh Apostle (volumes 22 and 23 of the Japanese edition), published under the name The Drops of God: New World.
 Vertical stated that this was done "by author request" and urged readers to "tell all your friends about the series so there will be second and third seasons to fill in the gap!"

-Starting on October 14, 2019, Vol. 1-11 of the English translation were available digitally through ComiXology on Kindle, with plans to have all 44 volumes in English translation by Kodansha.
-These were available free for Amazon Prime members.
-In May 2020, Vol. 12-22 of the English translation were released and Vol. 23-33 in October 2020.
-They released the final volumes, Vol. 34-44, in May 2021.
+Starting October 14, 2019, Volumes 1–11 of the English translation were available digitally through ComiXology on Kindle, with plans to have all 44 volumes in English translation by Kodansha, which had been made available free for Amazon Prime members.
+In May 2020, volumes 12–22 of the English translation were released, alongside volumes 23–33 in October of that same year, with the final batch of volumes 34–44 released in May 2021.
+In Fall 2025, Kodansha USA started reprinting the printed, 2-in-1 omnibus editions of the manga.